Antifreeze: Additives

 All automotive antifreeze formulations, including the newer organic acid (OAT antifreeze) formulations, are environmentally hazardous because of the blend of additives (around 5%), including lubricants, buffers, and corrosion inhibitors.
 Because the additives in antifreeze are proprietary, the safety data sheets (SDS) provided by the manufacturer list only those compounds which are considered to be significant safety hazards when used in accordance with the manufacturer's recommendations.
 Common additives include sodium silicate, disodium phosphate, sodium molybdate, sodium borate, denatonium benzoate, and dextrin (hydroxyethyl starch).

 Disodium fluorescein dye is added to conventional ethylene glycol formulas to visually distinguish leaked amounts from other vehicle fluids, and as a marker of type to distinguish it from incompatible types.
 This dye fluoresces bright green when illuminated by blue or UV light from daylight or testing lamps.

 Automotive antifreeze has a characteristic odor due to the additive tolyltriazole, a corrosion inhibitor.
 The unpleasant odor in industrial-use tolyltriazole comes from impurities in the product that are formed from the toluidine isomers (ortho-, meta-, and para-toluidine) and meta-diamino toluene which are side-products in the manufacture of tolyltriazole.
 These side-products are highly reactive and produce volatile aromatic amines which are responsible for the unpleasant odor.

+Poisoning

+Ethylene glycol, the main ingredient in some antifreeze, is poisonous to both people and other mammals.
+After ethylene glycol is ingested, it is metabolized in the liver into various intermediate substances, which then get turned into oxalic acid.
+Oxalic acid is incredibly dangerous as it can cause, among other ailments, kidney failure, which is why a major treatment for antifreeze poisoning is kidney dialysis.
+Common symptoms of poisoning are vomiting, confusion, abdominal pain, agitation, ataxia and hematuria.
+Long term damage such as kidney damage, brain damage, central nervous system damage, and blindness are common.

+Antifreeze may be consumed by children and pets for its sweet taste, and is also commonly consumed as a surrogate alcohol due to its high alcohol content.
+Many formulations include bitter additives to discourage consumption due to taste; however, many studies do not support embittering antifreeze to reduce its ingestion.